 Two 75-minute sessions per week for up to 6 months of either Cognitive Remediation or computer based mental exercises (like computer games or puzzles).
 You have an equal chance of being in either of the groups.

 During this phase, your symptoms and side effects will be assessed at least monthly by a psychiatrist.

 Who can participate?

 To participate in the study individuals must meet the following criteria:

-Diagnosis of schizophrenia or schizoaffective disorder for more than
+- Diagnosis of schizophrenia or schizoaffective disorder for more than one year

 For more information, please contact: